Prickly Pear Cactus

 Special Populations

-• Children: safe as food in normal amounts
+• Children: Safe as a food in age-appropriate amounts

 Quick Reference